aishwarya2499/store-sales-report_airflow_pipeline-/README.md

 🔹 Features:

- 	•	Daily scheduled DAG for store sales data processing
+ 	•	Daily schedules DAG for store sales data processing

-	•	Built with BashOperators, PythonOperators for flexibility
+	•	Built with BashOperators, PythonOperators for flexibilty

 	•	Ensures dependency management and retries on failure